learn-co-curriculum/learn-expert-other-questions-you-ll-encounter/README.md

 # Using the Reference Guide

-This track covers the logistics of being a Learn Expert, teaching tips on answering questions, and common technical problems you'll encounter.
+This track covers the logistics of being a Technical Coach, teaching tips on answering questions, and common technical problems you'll encounter.

-But there are a lot more scenarios and questions you'll see as a Learn Expert.
+But there are a lot more scenarios and questions you'll see as a Technical Coach.
 The [Reference Guide](https://github.com/flatiron-labs/learn-support) covers a lot of them and we'll be continuously refining, editing, and adding more info to it.
 Here are some things that it covers so far.
+Also make sure to check out the [Help Docs](http://help.learn.co)!

 - [Questions about Blogging](https://github.com/flatiron-labs/learn-support/blob/master/blogging.md)
 - [Environment Setup Issues](https://github.com/flatiron-labs/learn-support/blob/master/environment-setup.md)